 Generational ZGC uses distinct sets of marking and relocation metadata bits in colored pointers, so that the generations can be collected independently.

-The following sections describe important design concepts that distinguish Generational ZGC from non-generational ZGC, and from other garbage collectors:
+The remaining sections describe important design concepts that distinguish Generational ZGC from non-generational ZGC, and from other garbage collectors:

 - No multi-mapped memory